 A new video shares beautiful footage inside the S.S.
 Columbia and tells an oral history of the ship’s role in Detroit’s cultural memory.

-American photographer Johnny Joo hails from Ohio and is soon to be releasing his book, Empty Spaces.
+American photographer Johnny Joo hails from Ohio and has published a book, Empty Spaces, on America’s abandoned places.
 At just 24 years old, he began photographing abandoned spaces at just 16 years old.
 Fubiz recently shared his photographs of the abandoned J.N.
 Adams Memorial Hospital for tuberculosis patients in Perrysburg, New York off Lake Erie, south of Buffalo.
 What’s interesting about these photos, in addition to the abandoned nature which makes them visually fascinating, is how the architecture reflects so many of the medical beliefs of the time period.

 Image Source: Regional Plan Association’s Second Regional Plan

 With public consciousness of cities at an all-time high, planning and design projects have been commanding the imaginations of urbanities in ways unforeseen.
 On the positive end, more governing bodies and planning agencies are placing higher value on public awareness, information dissemination, and “ground-up” development.
 There’s certainly a long way to go, even in cities like New York City, but below are 10 of some of the more innovative and impactful projects going on across the United States right now.
 Though some have captured the imagination and support of masses while others hang in limbo, all will affect the lives of many in their wake.